 Eddie pursues Venom to a secret meeting of various super-powered villains being held by Crime-Master and Jack-O-Latern.
 As Venom tries to take Crime-Master and Jack-O-Lantern out from a distance via a sniper rifle, Eddie makes an attempt against Venom with his own rifle fitted with sonic bullets.
 The commotion draws the attention of Crime-Master and his associates, just seconds before Venom webs Eddie up and knocks him unconscious.
 After Venom barely escaping from the botched assassination attempt, Crime-Master retrieves Eddie and exposes him to the Toxin symbiote, the dangerous symbiotic alien Venom himself helped Crime-Master obtained.

 As Toxin, Eddie has no control in their symbiotic relationship.
 The Toxin symbiote, fueled by its intense hatred for Venom, assists in the Crime-Master's plan to kill Venom and his family.
 Toxin (Eddie) and Venom (Flash)'s first confrontation ends with Toxin defeated and webbed up.
 Their next confrontation during Savage Six turns into a desperate struggle for Venom, trying to separate Eddie from the Toxin symbiote.
 Using a barrage of incendiary grenades, Venom is able to wound Toxin long enough to pull the unconscious Eddie Brock free from Toxin's symbiotic mass.
 As Brock regains consciousness, the Toxin symbiote, still ablaze, drags the defenseless Eddie through the flames, seriously burning Eddie, and attempts to bond once again with Eddie.
-Unable to handle the flames due to Flash's own symbiote being highly vulnerable to fire, Venom is forced to leave Eddie and Toxin behind, the Toxin symbiote bonding once again with Eddie in a large heap of fiery alien substance.( it was implied that brock died, but who knows, he may be back)
+Unable to handle the flames due to Flash's own symbiote being highly vulnerable to fire, Venom is forced to leave Eddie and Toxin behind, the Toxin symbiote bonding once again with Eddie in a large heap of fiery alien substance, apparently killing Brock.

 Powers and Abilities

-Like all symbiotes, Toxin can detect his species as well.
+Like all symbiotes, Toxin can detect others of his species as well.

-Eddie had no powers at first but after bonding with the Symbiote, grants Eddie Brock with various abilities similar to those of Spider-Man, its former host, including superhuman strength, agility, and reflexes, webbing creation, and the ability to adhere to walls.
+Bonding with the Venom symbiote grants Eddie Brock with various abilities similar to those of Spider-Man, its former host, including superhuman strength, agility, and reflexes, webbing creation, and the ability to adhere to walls.
 It does not inherit the " Spider-sense", but it does allow him to bypass Spider-Man's own senses.
 Due to Eddie Brock's muscular physique and natural physical strength from weight-training, his strength as Venom is superior to Spider-Man's, though he lacks Spider-Man's speed and reflexes.
 Venom's webbing is very similar to that of Spider-Man, albeit from the back of the host's hand instead of the wrist.
-The webbing is created from the Symbiote itself, so it is much stronger.
-This also creates an upper limit for the webbing, as overuse can significantly weaken the Symbiote, as evidenced by the manner of Venom's defeat in Amazing Spider-Man #300.
+The webbing is created from the symbiote itself, so it is much stronger.
+This also creates an upper limit for the webbing, as overuse can significantly weaken the symbiote, as evidenced by the manner of Venom's defeat in Amazing Spider-Man #300.
 It can also create tentacles and tendrils to grab enemies in addition to producing the standard webbing.
-The Symbiote has shape-shifting abilities.
+The symbiote has shape-shifting abilities.
 It can alter its appearance to anything Brock desires, allowing Venom to camouflage himself and blend into the environment, or simply have the symbiote morph into normal clothing.

 Due to Eddie Brock's muscular physique and natural physical strength from weight training, his strength as Venom is superior to Spider-Man's.
 Brock's strength allows him to lift (press) 11-25 tons and at his peak; even before bonding with the symbiote he could lift (press) an impressive 700 lbs.